druid-io/druid-io.github.io/druid-powered.md

 ## YeahMobi

 YeahMobi uses Druid to power a dashboard used for ad-tech analytics such as impression and conversion tracking, unique IP statistics, and aggregating metrics such as costs and revenues.

-## Optimizely

-Optimizely uses Druid to power the results dashboard for Optimizely Personalization.
-Druid enables Optimizely to provide our customers with in-depth, customizable metrics in real time, allowing them to monitor, test and improve their Personalization campaigns with greater ease and flexibility than before.

 <hr/>